Kai-Qi/BiP-MFT/README.md

-# Bidirectional Projection-Based  Multi-Modal Fusion Transformer for Recognition of Children Cerebral Palsy
+# Bidirectional Projection-Based Multi-Modal Fusion Transformer for Early Detection of Cerebral Palsy in Infants with Periventricular White Matter Injury
-Bidirectional Projection-Based  Multi-Modal Fusion Transformer for Recognition of Children Cerebral Palsy

 Code release is forthcoming.